Hearthstone Battlegrounds Strategy Guide [Season 9]

 Key minions: Persistent Poet, Nightbane the Ignited

 Concept: Basically, when it comes to Dragons there are two main builds: The one focusing on high-attack-divine-shield minions and the old style Battlecry build with Brann and Kalecgos.
 We chose the first one as the meta build for Dragons in Battlegrounds season 9 for two reasons: it’s easier to make and the chances are that you will end up in first three spots with it.
 This is one of those comps that probably won’t give you the first place but you will get some MMR with it.
 The basic premise is as follows: Nightbane, the Ignited will die first and give attack to your minions.
 Poet will make sure that some of those buffs are kept for good.
 Furthermore, Hunter of Gatherers will provide some defense but your main defense will come from Divine Shields when Nadina the Red dies.
-The build can be buffed with either Titus (for more Divine Shields and attack from Nightbane) or with Drakkari Enchanter (if you have Razorgore the Untamed and other end-of-turn minions in the comp).
+The build can be buffed with either Titus (for more Divine Shields and attack from Nightbane) or with Drakkari Enchanter (if you have Nether Drake and other end-of-turn minions in the comp).
 Let’s see how this Dragon comp works in Hearthstone Battlegrounds season 9.

 Dragons in season 9 of Hearthstone Battlegrounds comp